Proving setup phase

 This information is contained in the c12a.starkstruct file located in the proverjs repository.

-Setup c12a
+Setup c12a¶

 The zkEVM STARK is verified by a circuit called zkevm.verifier.
-This is the c12a circuit previously seen in the Compression stage, at the beginning of the Proving Architecture.
+This is the c12a circuit previously seen in the compression stage, at the beginning of the Proving Architecture.

 Given the above-mentioned R1CS description of the verification circuit zkevm.verifier.r1cs, a machine-like construction whose correct execution is equivalent to the validity of the previous circuit is obtained.
-This construction is described in a PIL file, c12a.pil.
+This construction is described in the PIL file, c12a.pil.

 The process starts through a service called \(\mathtt{compressor12\_setup}\) (which is part of the c12a setup component, seen in the above figure), where the corresponding PIL file c12a.pil for verifying the trace is an output, together with a binary c12a.const for all the constant polynomials.